-"Well," said Harry, "I was just, you know, sitting there, thinking about that.
+"Well," Harry said, "I was just, you know, sitting there, thinking about that.
 Taking a date I mean.
 And I was wondering about how to actually go about asking a girl out, and that I didn't really know who to go to ask about it."

 The smile disappeared from Hermione's face.

-"Harry Potter," she said somewhat coldly, "did you drag me out her to ask me for advice as to how to ask out some other girl?!
+"Harry Potter," she said somewhat coldly, "did you drag me out here to ask me for advice as to how to ask out some other girl?!
 Unbelievable!"